zhullyb/monyhar/monyhar/components/subresource_filter/FILTER_LIST_GENERATION.md

 Once exported, you can download the files from your bucket.

 ## 2. Acquire a filter list in the indexed format
-Chromium's tools are designed to work with a binary indexed version of filter lists.
+Monyhar's tools are designed to work with a binary indexed version of filter lists.
 You can use the `subresource_indexing_tool` to convert a text based filter list to an indexed file.